ehab180hb/pretty-mongo/README.md

     balance: number
     isAdmin?: boolean
   }
-  const usersCollectionMethods = new MongoCollectionMethods<userDbModel>(userCollection)
+  const usersCollectionMethods = new MongoCollectionMethods<UserDbModel>(userCollection)

   // When creating a new object, it will give you an autocomplete feature in your IDE. const created = await usersCollectionMethods.createOne({